Amelia Grace Walmsley

 The plan was to give a third dose of chemotherapy and then Milly would move to the bone marrow unit for a much more intense chemotherapy than she had had before, and then a bone marrow transplant.
 Milly was isolated for 6 weeks during this time, in a room where she was only allowed 3 named visitors.
 This time was hard, Milly was very sick, and required morphine and ketamine to control the severe side effects from the chemotherapy.
 However, once she had received her stem cells, we knew that she was going to get better and get her life back.
 The transplant was done on 20th March 2015 and 4 weeks later Milly rang the end of treatment bell and was discharged home.
 We were elated, life was good, everyday prayers were said to thank god for getting Milly better, for the amazing donation of stem cells from an unknown donor, we had never felt more positive and happy.

-Weekly visits continued to clinic, in July Milly’s platelet count starting dropping, a bone marrow biopsy was done as an outpatient and we came home.
-That evening we all went to St Augustine’s as the new year 7 to be pupils were able to found out which form they were in and could buy items needed for school.
+In the June of 2015, Milly’s platelet count starting dropping, so a bone marrow biopsy was done as an outpatient and we came home.
+That evening we all went to St Augustine’s, as the future year 7 pupils were finding out which form they were in, and they could buy items that would be needed for school.
 Milly loved it, however when we got home we had a message to call Milly’s consultant – the leukaemia was back – 1st July 2015.

 July 3rd we took Milly and Hannah to London for an amazing weekend, courtesy of fundraising done.
 We had a fantastic time, Milly loved it and decided she would live there for a few years when she got older.